biomedbigdata/website/content/home/teaching.md

 ## SS 2018

 + Introduction to Bioinformatics II

+## Thesis topics

+We have no shortage in exciting and topics for talented Bachelor and Master students that seek a challenge.
+Contact us and let us know about your interests.

 ## Further information
 A short description, dates, and rooms for these lectures and courses can be found at https://www.exbio.de/teaching.